dhowe/spectre-server/README.md

 ## Installation

-First make sure you have installed yarn (v1.16) for your OS, then:
+First make sure you have installed git and yarn (v1.16) for your OS, then:

 ```
 git clone https://github.com/dhowe/spectre-server.git